 Python Service Overview#

-This guide covers the complete Python Execution Service architecture, integration patterns, and advanced usage.
+This guide covers the Python Execution Service architecture and how to extend it with custom code generators.

 Service Architecture#